 This simple tutorial explains how to marble glass bottles using nail polish.
 It’s a great way to use up all those polishes you never wear, with stunning results!

-We used a selection of nail polishes that I didn't mind using up.
-Commonsense would suggest that a newer nail polish would be thinner, and probably give the best result, but I just hid the ones that I love, and also took away all the quick drying ones, letting the kids choose from the rest.
+The inspiration for this project came from all the beautiful images on Pinterest of marbled fingernails.
+We used a selection of old nail polishes that I never wear.
+Commonsense would suggest that newer nail polish would be thinner, giving the best result, but I just hid the ones that I love, and let the kids choose from the rest.
 Before we started, we also planned how we would dry the bottles.
 Our solution was pencils stuck into an old floristry oasis, anchored into a pot.

-We then popped the sides of our bottles into the water and turned them gently.
-The nail polish grips the glass immediately, and clings on, so you get pretty much all the nail polish from the surface of the water clings straight away.
+Pop the sides of the bottles into the water and turned them gently.
+The nail polish grips the glass immediately, so you will find that all the nail polish from the surface of the water clings straight away.

 If you try this technique with larger objects, you may have to go through the process more than once to cover it all.

 Leave the bottles to dry.
 Once dry you can remove any smudges using cotton wool and nail polish remover if you wish.
 The polish is tough once dry, and these bottles hand wash happily.